 The iSave Savings account also has a unique feature to encourage young people to develop the savings habit.
 With 12 consecutive monthly deposits, MidFirst Bank will match 50% (up to $25) of the average of the highest single deposit each month.

 MidFirst Bank offers three types of traditional mortgages: conventional, FHA, and VA loans.
 Loan terms and approvals for mortgages vary greatly depending on the market at the time and the credit rating and income of the borrower.
 FHA loans are available to the general public for primary residences under specific circumstances, and VA loans are available to veterans and their spouses or widows and widowers.
 VA loans can have no down payment and FHA loans can have down payment amounts as low as 3.5%

 They also offer other types of services for home buying including land loans, construction loans, bridge loans and down payment assistance programs.

-The easiest way to estimate how much your mortgage payment will be is to use the mortgage calculator here.
+The easiest way to estimate how much your mortgage payment will be is to use a mortgage calculator.

 Home Equity Loans

 There are two types of home equity loans at MidFirst Bank: a home equity line of credit and a home equity loan.
 APRs vary with the term of the loan, the credit score, and the income of the borrower.

 |Home Equity Loans|

 |Type of Loan||Terms Available||Closing Costs||% of Home Equity You Can Borrow|